 Given the nature of risk and volatility of financial markets, the client may want to consider using different types of orders to limit risk and manage investment strategies.

 Market order: A Market Order is an Order to buy or sell a CFD as promptly as possible at the prevailing market price.
-Execution of this Order results in opening a trade position.
+Execution of this Order results in opening and closing a trade position.
 CFDs are bought at ASK price and sold at BID price.
 Stop Loss and Take Profit Orders can be attached to a Market Order.
 Market Orders are offered for all type of accounts.
 If the market price moves during the time it takes to fill a client’s order, the order will most likely be executed at the next best available price.

 This is an Order to buy or sell a CFD in the future at the best available price once a certain price is reached.
 The Company offers the following types of Pending Orders: Buy Limit, Buy Stop, Sell Limit or Sell Stop Orders to trading accounts for CFDs.